 Have two accounts, one for the leisure market and one for the meeting and event planning industry.
 Please understand that we are totally different markets.

-I won’t speak to the leisure market, but in the meeting and event planning industry, their are easy things that you can do via twitter that will help me get to know your hotel and make me think of you for my client that just called.
+I won’t speak to the leisure market, but in the meeting and event planning industry, there are easy things that you can do via Twitter that will help me get to know your hotel and make me think of you for my client who just called.